• Skip to primary navigation

 Diagnostic Tests

+There is not a single test that identifies IBM.
+The diagnosis is based on a combination of information and tests.
 Your doctor will ask for a complete medical history and will perform a thorough physical examination.

 Treatment